zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 Sequence aggregators
 ++++++++++++++++++++

-All sequence aggregators produce a sequences value -- typically with a single element (exception **empty**: its result value has no elements).
+All sequence aggregators produce a sequence value -- typically with a single element (exception **empty**: its result value has no elements).
 For some sequence aggregators, the input value must already have been a sequence.